corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ### P2P Gateway

-You can configure Kubernetes Ingress to provide the P2P gateway worker with HTTP load balancing.
+You can configure [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to provide the P2P gateway worker with HTTP load balancing.

 {{< note >}}

 * Kubernetes Ingress makes the P2P gateway accessible from outside the Kubernetes cluster that the Corda cluster is deployed into.
-Your organization must own the domain name (`my-sub.mydomain.com` in the example below) and that must resolve to the IP address of the Ingress-managed load balancer.
+Your organization must own the domain name (gateway.corda.example.com` in the example below) and that must resolve to the IP address of the Ingress-managed load balancer.
 The Network Operator must use one of the Ingress hosts when [registering a Member]({{< relref "../../../application-networks/creating/members/cpi.md#set-variables">}}) or [registering the MGM]({{< relref "../../../application-networks/creating/mgm/cpi.md#set-variables">}}).
 * The gateway only supports TLS termination in the gateway and not inside the load balancer itself.
 {{< /note >}}

-R3 recommends using an NGINX load balancer.
+R3 recommends using the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
 For example:

 ```yaml
 workers: